(First posted on Liquorature November 2010; edited October 2014)

 I dread going back over so many rums to assign and re-assign the summary and numbers (and to endure the smirks of my friends with the inevitable I-told-you-sos), but there are sound reasons for doing so.
 I guess I had to do enough of these reviews to understand that, and feel committed enough to finally make that plunge.

 The so-called “standard” scale starts from 50 and goes to 100.
-Most whisky and wine scores reflect this system (so does The Rum Howler) and using it, top of the line spirits usually score in the nineties.
+Most whisky and wine scores reflect this system (and so did The Rum Howler and other early rum sites) and using it, top of the line spirits usually score in the nineties.

 Update March 2015